 18) How long should I stay in San Antonio following surgery?
 Most patients stay in San Antonio about seven to ten days following surgery.
 After that it’s ok to fly or travel long distances.

 19) When can I return to work?
-Most of Dr. Lopez’s patients take about two weeks off of work.
+Most of our patients take about two weeks off of work.
 After two weeks, most of the residual bruising and swelling can easily be camouflaged with make-up.

 20) When can I exercise?
-Dr. Lopez prefers that aerobic activities be avoided for two weeks after surgery.
+We prefer that aerobic activities be avoided for two weeks after surgery.
 In addition, heavy weightlifting or more strenuous workouts should be avoided for three weeks postoperatively.
 It’ is extremely important to avoid bending, lifting or straining during the early postoperative period as these activities can increase swelling and delay healing.

 BROWLIFT PREOPERATIVE INSTRUCTIONS

 21) Should I do anything before to prepare for surgery?
-You will have a preoperative appointment with Dr. Lopez and his staff to go over the preoperative instructions.
+You will have a preoperative appointment with Dr. Lopez or Dr. Perro and his staff to go over the preoperative instructions.

 25) Do I need any special prescriptions before surgery?
-Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
-Dr. Lopez does prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize brusing.
+Dr. Lopez or Dr. Perro will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
+Dr. Lopez and Dr. Perro do prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize brusing.
 He also asks you to start taking Vitamin C before surgery.